covjson/specification/spec.md

 CoverageJSON documents always consist of a single object.
 This object (referred to as the CoverageJSON object below) represents a domain, range, coverage, or collection of coverages.

-- The CoverageJSON object may have any number of members (name/value pairs).
+- The CoverageJSON object MAY have any number of members (name/value pairs).
-- The CoverageJSON object must have a member with the name `"type"` which has as value one of: `"Domain"`, `"NdArray"` (a range encoding), `"Coverage"`, or `"CoverageCollection"`.
-The case of the type member values must be as shown here.
+- The CoverageJSON object MUST have a member with the name `"type"` which has as value one of: `"Domain"`, `"NdArray"` (a range encoding), `"Coverage"`, or `"CoverageCollection"`.
+The case of the type member values MUST be as shown here.

 ### 6.1.
 Domain Objects